Kevin-ZhangClutchit/Leetcode_pratice/Notes.md

 std::stable_sort is like merge sort provided by cpp17 and rewrite the comp to meet the requirements (rewrite of comp practice in VE281 ww)

+#### Day3

+##### #350

+Hashtable

+First, to save memory as Hashtable is quite space consuming.
+We store the one with smaller size to the hash table.
+In the hashtable, <key,value> is like <number,frequency>, the first time we insert one number, we set the value to one, other times we increase it.

+Then traversal the other vector, and update the frequency and push the one exists in both vectors to the answer vector.

+#121

+Dynamic Programming

+maintain two store variables: (1) max profit in the previous days (2) minimum buying prices in the previous days

+Each time, first updates (2) and then compare (sell today - (2)) with (1) and updates (1) if necessary.